-This is the percent of patients who suffered from a urinary tract infection.
-UTI's are considered by many in the nursing home industry to be an indicator of nursing care .
-UTI's are often linked to poor nursing care.
-However, this datapoint could be misleading for some nursing homes due to different reporting standards for UTI's.
+This tells you the percent of patients who suffered from a urinary tract infection.
+Urinary tract infections are considered by many experts to be a measure of nursing care at a nursing home.
+UTI's are routinely caused by lower quality nursing care.
+Nevertheless, this metric can also be skewed for certain nursing homes due to inconsistent reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of residents prescribed antipsychotic medications.
-While antipsychotic medications may be vital to many patients, it is important to ensure these medications are being used appropriately.
-In some situations, excessive reliance on these medications may suggest a facility is using these drugs to control patient behavior.
+This is the percent of patients who were given antipsychotic medications.
+While antipsychotic medications may be vital to many residents, it is important to make sure these medications are being used appropriately.
+In limited situations, increased usage of these drugs may indicate a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of long-term residents which were prescribed antianxiety medication.
-These medications are given to residents suffering from depression or anxiety.
+This metric is a measure of the percentage of long-term residents who were prescribed antianxiety drugs.
+These drugs are commonly given to residents experiencing depression or anxiety.

 Managing Depression Among Residents

-This is the percentage of patients demonstrating depressive symptoms.
-Increased rates of depression could be a sign lower quality care.
+This indicates the percentage of patients who are demonstrating signs of depression.
+Higher rates of depression could be a sign worse patient care.

 Appropriate Vaccine Usage